torydebra/WifiPoints-Website/README.md

 ## Features
 * secure request with prepare statement
 * cookie usage for fast authentication
+* responsive design for small screen (but not all the pages)
 * forms with live-checking
 * two kind of users: base and plus.
 As plus you can add your wifipoint
 * point divided by category: Bar, restaurant, fastFood...